aluminium65/Basic_Python_Projects/README.md

-# 🐍 Beginner Python Projects
+# 🐍 Basic Python Projects

 Welcome to the **Basic Python Projects** repository! 🎉